-Auditioning to be a Student Soloist requires the permission of both the studio instructor of record and the conductor of the University Symphony Orchestra, evidenced by their signatures on the application form (See download below).
+Auditioning to be a Student Soloist requires the permission of both the studio instructor of record and the conductor of the University Symphony Orchestra or University Wind Ensemble, whichever is appropriate for the work being performed, evidenced by their signatures on the application form (See download below).

 What does the audition include?

-During the audition candidates must play the entire program that they intend to play with the orchestra if chosen as a soloist.
+During the audition candidates must play the entire program that they intend to play with the orchestra or wind ensemble if chosen as a soloist.
 The selection must be:

 - At least 10 minutes in length and no longer that 20 minutes (This restriction may mean that an instrumentalist needs to choose just part rather than all of a concerto, or that a singer needs to choose a selection of arias rather than just one.)

 - Any material played at the audition must be approved by the USO or UWE conductor prior to the audition.
 Candidates can help with this process by doing as much research as possible to determine if the orchestra accompaniment is available.
 The conductor may also base his or her judgment on the suitability of the accompaniment for the ensemble.